 Scout Association faces increase in historical sex abuse claims

-More than 50 people have instructed solicitors over historical abuse claims against the Scout Association since the Jimmy Savile scandal emerged, the BBC has learnt.
+More than 50 people have instructed solicitors over historical abuse claims against the Scout Association.
+The cases, some of which date back to the 1960s, have all emerged since the Jimmy Savile scandal in 2012.

 The association and individual scoutmasters have also paid £897,000 in damages, lawyers for the claimants say.